Introduction

 -

 Wait for feedback from the maintainers.
 They may request changes or approve your PR.
-Once approved, your changes will be merged into the main repository.
+Once approved, your changes will be merged.

 -